Loo Academy

 5. Leaking Water Main

-Cracks or leaks to your water main can also cause low water pressure.
+Cracks or leaks to your water main can also cause low water pressure in the shower.

 Your main water line is also susceptible to ruptures.